 Since this time Cambodia has strove to develop and improve healthcare provision for the populous.
 The 1980's saw a period of reconstruction and rehabilitation with a special effort on training a new generation of health professionals.
 Transform Healthcare Cambodia supports this endeavour.

-If you're a healthcare professional interested in joining Team 7, going out to Cambodia in November 2017, or you're interested in joining one of our future teams, please email: Daisy Taylor email@example.com for further information.
+If you're a healthcare professional interested in joining our 10th team, going out to Cambodia in February 2019, or you're interested in joining one of our future teams, please email: Daisy Taylor firstname.lastname@example.org for further information.